-Every financial institution must meet various regulatory requirements, including one that requires them to peruse literally thousands of documents and web pages: anti-money laundering (AML).
-That’s why the ability to automate processing of AML-related documents has been high on financial institution wish lists for some time now.
+Every financial institution must meet various regulatory requirements, including one, anti-money laundering (AML), which requires them to peruse literally thousands of documents and web pages.
+That’s why AML automation of documents has been high on financial institution wish lists for some time now.

 In the U.S., meeting AML requirements means complying with the Bank Secrecy Act and related regulations meant to deter money laundering by terrorist financing networks and drug cartels.